Elliott-Green/remilia-drops/README.md

 Airdrops are labeled `n-ticker` where `n` is the incrementing identifier which orders the `.json` files into creation order, `ticker` is the ticker or expected ticker of the airdrop.

+`./src/airdrops/*.json`

-When proposing a new change please increment the identifier and fill out as much of the `template.txt` as possible.
+When proposing a new change please increment the identifier and fill out as much of the `template.txt` file as possible.

 I expect there will be a discussion on the pull request before it gets merged.